paulcostanza/breakout/notes.md

     - toggle music
     - toggle sound effects
 - make the ball bounce in a different direction depending on which side of the paddle it hits.
-- add explosion when the ball hits the bottom of the screen
+- add explosion image when the ball hits the bottom of the screen
-- change where the ball starts - I want user to shoot it from the paddle
 - a nice fade in for balls to reappear
-- add a high score menu that
-    - a 'local high score' that saves into local memory
-    - a 'global high score' that saves to a database
 - cool letter swapping when user enters a name
+- how to launch this onto the web and everything that will entail
+- add a high score menu that has a 'global high score' that saves to a database
+- add a password, but not until I am working on global storage
+- "For secure storage, especially when dealing with authentication-related data, server-side storage is recommended."

 ## power-ups to add